AbdALLAH-16/Trillo/README.md

 # Trillo

-Trillo: all in one booking app
+all in one booking app

 Demo : https://abdallah-16.github.io/Trillo/